mulkieran/bytesize/doc/intro.rst

 The constructor takes an optional units specifier, which defaults to bytes for all numeric values, and to None for Size objects.
 The type of the unit specifier is a named prefix supplied by the size module.
-Fractional quantities are rounded down to whole numbers of bytes.

 Errors
 ------